cbrocas/blog/_posts/2022-08-23-sharing-some-thoughts-from-conference-organizer.md

 {:refdef: style="text-align: center;"}
 ![rmll](/assets/articles/sharing-thoughts/rmll2014-security-track.jpg)
 <br>
-_full room before attending Lunar talk about Tor during RMLL 2014<br>photo by doegox under CC BY-NC-SA_ {: refdef}
+_Full room before attending Lunar talk about Tor during RMLL 2014<br>photo by doegox under CC BY-NC-SA_ {: refdef}

 Our roots mainly come from the [Libre Software Meeting](https://en.wikipedia.org/wiki/Libre_Software_Meeting) (or Rencontres Mondiales du Logiciel Libre / RMLL in French).

-Apart from RMLL, Philippe has been part of the <a href="https://www.brucon.org/">BruCon</a> for years, member of <a href="https://www.hack.lu/">Hack.lu</a> and <a href="https://www.sstic.org">SSTIC</a> program committee.
+Apart from RMLL, Philippe has also been part of the <a href="https://www.brucon.org/">BruCon</a> for years, member of <a href="https://www.hack.lu/">Hack.lu</a> and <a href="https://www.sstic.org">SSTIC</a> program committee.
 On his side, Mathieu has been a member of the <a href="https://www.sstic.org">SSTIC</a> organization team for a long time.

-We all have being part of the RMLL organization, mainly as Security track curators.
+But we all have being part of the RMLL organization, mainly as Security track curators apart [Eloïse](https://twitter.com/_cryptocorn_) who started in 2014 as an organization team member at age of 16 🤩.
 We have learned a lot from this organization team, from the achievements and maybe even more from the fails!

 On the positive side, being part of a bigger event than our small track also helped us **to safely learn the job and try some ideas**: setting up an English only spoken track, see the benefits of having a speakers dinner etc.

-And to illustrate the "learning from the fails" aspect, since 2003, RMLL have been held in a different town each year.
-As so, the organization team changed almost entirely each year also.
+And to illustrate the _"learning from the fails"_ aspect, since 2003, RMLL have been held in a different town each year.
+As so, the local organization team changed almost entirely each year also.
 We have clearly identified this way of operating as a sure win to lose the expertise and the understanding of how an event works.

 So, since we founded Pass the SALT, we paid a special attention to:
-- **the management of our small team**,
+- **the management of our small team** by carefully making addition to it and trying to take care of each others desires as much as possible ,
 - **document the functioning of the conference** for new members or simply to be able to capitalize a little more year after year.

 For all these shared moments and so many great editions, **hats off to the creators of RMLL** and org team members from 2008 to 2017!
 Learned a lot and Pass the SALT wouldn't be there without you 👏